Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 PAY ATTENTION TO THE SCALE OF THE ROOM

 This obviously is not a large living room, so it was important to pay attention to the size of the larger furnishings I was place inside of it, like the sofa and chairs.
-You don't want to overwhelm and overcrowd the room, but you also don't want it to feel like everything is too small.
+You don't want to overwhelm and overcrowd the room, but you also don't want it to feel like everything is small.

 The "sofa" I chose is a generously sized love seat.

-The leather accent chairs are actually dining chairs, but I loved their shape and fabric so much and they have a large seat making them perfect for this compact living room.
+The leather accent chairs are actually dining chairs, but I loved their shape and fabric so much and they have a large comfortable seat making them perfect for this compact living room.

 And I was careful to pay attention to the dimensions of the chair as you enter the room so that it didn't take up too much space in the doorway or rise too high blocking sight lines into the room.
 There were a few other choices that I really loved, but they just weren't the right proportion to meet this criteria.